 '''

-type E = enumeration([enum listenum-list]);
+type E = enumeration([enum-list]);

 '''

 defines an enumeration type E and the associated enumeration literals of the enum-list.
 The enumeration literals shall be distinct within the enumeration type.
-The names of the enumeration literals are defined inside the scope of E. Each enumeration literal in the enum listenum literal that type E.
+The names of the enumeration literals are defined inside the scope of E. Each enumeration literal in the enum-list has type E.

 '''

 type Size = enumeration(small, medium, large, xlarge);

 Size t_shirt_size = Size.medium;

-1.

 '''

-An optional comment string can be specified with each enumeration literal:
+An optional comment string can be specified with each enumeration literal.